 Read more: 7 Skills Every Data Scientist Should Have

 You can choose from various certificate programs available to aspiring data analysts.
-Here are five certifications that may be worthwhile:
+Here are some certifications and certificates that you might consider exploring:

 Google Data Analytics Professional Certificate